-(e) All premiums, return premiums or other funds received in any manner by a producer or a surplus lines broker shall be held in a fiduciary capacity and shall be accounted for by such producer or surplus lines broker.
-The producer or surplus lines broker shall, in the ordinary course of business, pay the funds to the insured or the insured's assignee, insurer, insurance premium finance company or agent entitled to the payment.
+(e) All premiums, return premiums or other funds received in any manner by a licensee or a surplus lines broker shall be held in a fiduciary capacity and shall be accounted for by such licensee or surplus lines broker.
+The licensee or surplus lines broker shall, in the ordinary course of business, pay the funds to the insured or the insured's assignee, insurer, insurance premium finance company or agent entitled to the payment.

-(f) A business entity acting as an insurance producer is required to obtain an insurance producer license.
+(f) A business entity acting as an insurance producer, adjuster or appraiser is required to obtain a license pursuant to this chapter.
 Application shall be made using the Uniform Business Entity Application or on forms prescribed by the Commissioner for license types and lines of authority not available on the Uniform Business Entity Application.
 Before approving the application, the Insurance Commissioner shall find that:

 (1) The business entity has paid the fees set forth in Chapter 7 of this title; and